tiaminetworks/polyedge-docs/setting-up-polyedge.md

 ```
 Where the container `polyedge` is servicing PolyEdge services, by default this calls the `802.11` as the mode for sensing.

+## Antennas ports
+When utilizing the USRP B210 from Ettus Research, the receive ports are aligned on the RX2A and RX2B for NR, and TX/RXA and TX/RXB for WiFi.

 ### Step 2: Custom Arguments for WiFi and NR
 ## WiFi
 ```bash